 INTRODUCTION

 One of the most intensive forms of animal husbandry is, rearing of chicken to produce meat and eggs, which serves as a potential tool to overcome poverty and malnutrition.
 At present, the modern broiler industry is aiming at high levels of production and efficient feed conversion.
 To achieve these goals, the subclinical levels of antibiotics have been extensively utilized in the production of commercial chickens (Markowiak and Śliżewska, 2018).
-However, indiscriminate use of these antimicrobials in poultry has been widely criticized or even banned in several countries due to rising concerns about the persistence of antibiotic residues and the development of microbial resistance, which posing high health risks to humans (Muaz et al., 2018).
+However, indiscriminate use of these antimicrobials in poultry has been widely criticized or even banned in several countries due to rising concerns about the persistence of antibiotic residues and the development of microbial resistance, which pose high health risks to humans (Muaz et al., 2018).
 It is because of these reasons, herbal products and plant extracts are becoming more and more popular as feed additives that are found to be safe, less toxic and residue free.
 Several herbal plants are used as growth promoters, antibacterial, antiparasitic, anti-coccidial, anti-fungal and immune-boosters in chicken diets (Subapriya and Nagini, 2005).
 Neem (Azadirachta indica), one among them has recently gained increasing interest for use in poultry (Singh et al., 2017).
 Various studies reported that the supplementation of neem leaf powder @ 1-2g/kg ration significantly improved the body weight and feed efficiency in broilers and the maximum tolerance level of neem leaf powder is 10% in broiler rations and 15% in layer diets (Lal and Panda, 2019).
 Therefore, the present study was carried out to ascertain effects of dietary supplementation of neem leaf powder on performance of commercial broilers.

 METHODOLOGY